 The Quadriennale offers its Friends a cycle of events on the history of Italian art in the 21st century intended to develop tools for navigating the more contemporary art scene.
-The cycle includes 18 events, including 9 lectures and 9 visits to artists’ studios, collections and contemporary art spaces, with the participation of curators.
+The cycle includes a number of events, including lectures and visits to artists’ studios, collections and contemporary art spaces, with the participation of curators.

 The initiative is organised under the coordination of Ludovico Pratesi. .